-NSS supports moving the devices containing NSS volumes from a NetWare 6.5 SP8 server to an OES 11 SP3 server.
-For information, see Section 11.1, Guidelines for Moving Devices from NetWare 6.5 SP8 to OES 11 SP3.
+NSS supports moves of devices containing NSS volumes from a NetWare 6.0 server to an OES 2 Linux server.
+For information, see Section 11.1, Guidelines for Moving Devices Cross-Platform.

 To preserve the NSS pool and volumes on the device when you move it, you must modify the volumes’ Storage objects in eDirectory.
 You “decommission” the volume by removing its related Storage object from eDirectory for the original server.
 You “recommission” the volume by creating a new Storage object in eDirectory for the destination server.
-When moving clustered devices cross-platform, while converting the cluster from NetWare to Linux, Novell Cluster Services automatically manages the Storage object updates to eDirectory.
+When moving clustered devices cross-platform, such as in a mixed cluster configuration, Novell Cluster Services automatically manages the Storage object updates to eDirectory.

 NOTE:The “decommission” and “recommission” terminology is used only to illustrate the process; it does not represent a particular technology or tool.